LearnersGuild/partners/Guiding Principles/Work In Progress Sections.md

 sustainable over opportunistic
 pace? what sets it?

-## skills building over signalling (no certificates, no degrees, no focus on branding, rather: portfolios, code, experience, skills)

 ## outside the system over within the system

 ## diversity/inclusion (what’s our commitment here, what’s our strategy here?)